the-overdriven/mw-enhanced/README.md

 ## The game doesn't notify me when it's the time to rank up
 Install [Rank Up - Advancement Notifications 2](https://www.nexusmods.com/morrowind/mods/54140)

+## The game doesn't notify me when can I level up
+Install [Level Up Indicator - MWSE](https://www.nexusmods.com/morrowind/mods/51376).
+Depending on used leveling mod, level up screen might not be needed at all!

 ## How to disable the cheesy shiny glow?
 Install [Assetless No Glow aka NoGlow](https://www.nexusmods.com/morrowind/mods/47925)